Woman's Union Missionary Society of America for Heathen Lands: History

 The original plan was to secure a hundred collectors, who would each be responsible for US$20 for five consecutive years.
 In 12 months, 100 collectors had pledged, and the subscriptions received amounted to more than $2,000.
 The society immediately began to issue a publication, which at first was called " Missionary Crumbs," but with the eighth issue was changed to "Missionary Link".
-It was a monthly, priced $0.50 per year.
+It was a monthly publication, priced at $0.50 per year.

 One of the original auxiliaries of the "Union" had formed as an independent society in Boston in 1860.
 Other auxiliaries sprung up, totaling 26 in 1891, and 178 Bands, which were found in 15 different U.S. states and in New Brunswick.
 A unique feature of this society was its "Invalids' Auxiliary," to which 91 members were added in 1888, and whose contributions for that year were $100.
 Up to 1886, the total receipts of the society were about a $1,000.00.
 They stood for 1890 at $60,026.88.

 The first missionary was sent out in November, 1861, Miss Marstou, to Burma.
 In July, 1863, Miss Brittan (Episcopalian) went to zenana work in Calcutta.
 At the end of four years, the society had two missionaries, seven Bible-women, and another serving in hospitals in Calcutta.
 In 1890, their force had become 63 missionaries, of whom four were physicians.
 All these women were located in Calcutta, Allahabad, and Kanpur, India; Shanghai, China; and Yokohama, Japan.

 It became apparent that one society could not meet all the demands, and so in 1868 the Congregational women withdrew and organized by themselves, then the Presbyterian women in 1869 and 1870, and the Baptist women in 1871.